 It can be difficult to remain positive when results and plays aren’t going your way.
 Even the most successful teams start somewhere.
 By celebrating the smallest of victories and plays on the field, confidence will rise and players will begin to feed off of each other’s energy.
 Celebrate a successful pass, a stolen base, or a defensive stop and watch your team’s belief turn into positive results.

 Many coaches use Trace to celebrate these successes, as they can quickly view and share specific moments of the game to showcase exceptional moments the team can build from.
 Using video is a great way to give players a different perspective from what they see on the field, and who doesn’t love watching their top moments from every game?
-Check out this incredible team-goal below and think about all of the small wins that went into this sequence of play.

 4. Encourage teamwork